seeden/react-renderify/README.md

 I hope that you will enjoy it.

 # Support
-If you like my work, do not forget to [:heart: Sponsor me on GitHub](https://github.com/sponsors/seeden)
+If you like my work, do not forget to [:heart: Sponsor me on GitHub](https://github.com/sponsors/seeden) or

 [![](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-1.svg)](https://www.buymeacoffee.com/seeden)

-Thank you
+Thank you.

 ## Example